 What is Hard Water?

 Soap deposits may also leave spots on everything you wash - from dishes to cars.
-Soap film may build up in high usage areas, creating a potential haven for bacteria.
+Soap film may build up in your bath and shower, creating a potential haven for bacteria.

 For high efficiency appliances, energy savings may decrease dramatically.
 Warranties for some high efficiency models may be voided if used with hard water.
 For hot water heaters, whether gas, electric, or tank-less, they won’t last nearly as long or run efficiently.
 Running hard water through hot water heaters cuts efficiency by up to 48 percent, with scale buildup shortening the lifespan of the heating elements.

-Understand: How is hard water treated?
+How is hard water treated?

 There are two primary options for addressing hard water: water softeners, and water conditioners.
 Salt-based water softeners remove minerals from your water, while salt-free water conditioners prevent the minerals from adhering to your pipes and appliances.

 A traditional salt-based water softener system is comprised of a mineral tank and a brine tank.
 It is typically installed in a plumbing system at the point that water enters a home.

 Using a process called ‘ion exchange’, the softener trades the hard water minerals for sodium.

 The mineral tank is filled with small polystyrene beads, also known as resin.
 The beads carry a negative ionic charge.
 The primary minerals in hard water, calcium and magnesium, both carry positive charges.
 These minerals cling to the negatively charged beads as the hard water passes through the mineral tank.

 The brine tank uses common salt (sodium) to create a brine solution.
 Sodium ions also have positive charges, but not as strong a charge as either calcium or magnesium.